SaveNowClub/pub_docs/docs/TERMS.md

 Upon successful purchase of a particular Paid Note on our site, you immediately gain access to the following which was not accessible before the purchase:

-* The content of Private Note section of the SaveNowClub Note
+* The content of Private Note section of the [Note](/docs/2375/about-savenowclub#1-savenowclub-notes-for-structured-knowledge)
-* The source URL of the SaveNowClub Note
+* The source URL of the [Note](/docs/2375/about-savenowclub#1-savenowclub-notes-for-structured-knowledge)

 Your purchase of paid note does not include

-* The content of full text section of the SaveNowClub Note
+* The content of full text section of the [Note](/docs/2375/about-savenowclub#1-savenowclub-notes-for-structured-knowledge))

 ## Disclaimer for Buyers of Paid Notes